 Canvas, Boards, and Other Painting Supports for Acrylics

 The most popular painting surface for an acrylic painter is probably canvas.
-Canvas can be stretched on wood frame or glued to a board.
+Canvas can be stretched on wood or glued to a board.
 There are more expensive and cheaper versions of both.

 Whatever kind you get, make sure it’s primed with acrylic gesso.
-It should say on the packaging that it’s primed for acrylic paint.
+It should say on the packaging that it’s suitable for acrylic paint.
 Most say it’s primed for acrylic and oil paint.
 Don’t get those primes for oil paint only, it wouldn’t work with acrylics.